|

 Day 3

 On our last day in Door County, we headed to Cave Point County Park to explore the cliffs that jut out over Lake Michigan.
-While they are stunning to experience in person, it was definitely nerve wracking being out on them with small children, as they are very uneven and there are no guardrails.
+While they are stunning to experience in person, it is a bit nerve wracking being out on them with small children, as they are very uneven and there are no guardrails.
 I wore my 2-year-old in our Tula, and kept an extremely close eye (and hand) on our older kids the whole time.

 The trails weren’t too difficult, but did have lots of step downs and uneven spots, and even some spots that have holes leading all the way down to the water.
-We didn’t spend a ton of time here, but I was glad we had it on our itinerary.
+We spent a couple hours exploring here, and I’m so glad we had it on our itinerary.
 It’s beautiful, and definitely worth a stop if you are visiting Door County with kids.

 Door County with kids